notice

 New Haven Oratorio Choir

-The New Haven Oratorio Choir (NHOC), a select ensemble of approximately thirty singers, performs sacred choral music from the Renaissance through today focusing on the Baroque, Classical, and early Romantic periods.
-The ensemble presents choral masterworks by major figures, such as J.S.
-Bach, Haydn, Mozart, and Schubert, as well as worthy pieces by more obscure composers, such as Jan Dismas Zelenka and Flor Peeters.
-NHOC also commissions new works by rising contemporary composers.
+The New Haven Oratorio Choir is a community based, mixed voice chamber ensemble.
+We are committed to quality intimate performances of diverse choral works including sacred and secular pieces from the Renaissance through today.
+We choose repertoire to inspire and inform both performer and audience.
+The ensemble has presented choral masterworks by major figures, such as J.S.
+Bach, Brahms, Britten, Mozart, Palestrina, Pärt and Fauré, as well as worthy pieces by lesser known composers.
+NHOC has also commissioned new works by rising contemporary composers.

 NHOC presents at least two concerts per year, one in the fall and another in the spring.
-The ensemble may also perform at special events and festivals, such as the Music Mountain Summer Music Festival, which takes place each summer in Falls Village, Connecticut.
+The ensemble has also performed at other events including the Pierpont Music Series and with the Meetinghouse Chorale.

 [Top]